All Episodes

 Meanwhile, Ted Cruz is at the anti-Iran nuke deal rally.

-That's happening live on uh on Capitol Hill.
+That's happening live on Capitol Hill.

-The Ayatollah hominy.
+The Ayatollah Hominy.

 Israel will not survive the next 25 years.